Health and Safety Standards

 Testing While in Quarantine

 All students who are identified as a close contact are placed immediately into quarantine and are given a test on day 4 after exposure.
 If that is positive, they move from quarantine to isolation.
 If it is negative, they remain in quarantine until day 10 after their exposure, as recommended by the CDC.

 Isolation and Quarantine Location

 Regina Hall South Residence Hall has been designated as the isolation/quarantine location for residential students.
-Regina South is separate from the other adjacent buildings, Regina Central and Regina North.
-Regina South has a dedicated heating, ventilation, and air conditioning (HVAC) system that is separate from the systems for Regina Central and Regina North.
+This area is known as the Mother Angela Care Center (MACC) is separate from Regina North.
+The MACC has a dedicated heating, ventilation, and air conditioning (HVAC) system that is separate from the systems for Regina North.

 The State of Indiana continues to provide guidance to all higher education institutions on how to safely provide meal service to students.
 In addition, Campus Dining at Saint Mary's College is working with public health experts to shape our standards.
 Alternative dining spaces are available that allow for safe physical distance, while still being able to enjoy the company of others.
 Outside dining spaces, weather permitting, include enhanced seating under tents outside of the Student Center and dining hall.
 There is also seating on the verandas outside Stapleton Hall and on the back patio of Haggar College Center, weather permitting.
 The patio outside of the 1844 Cafe is also available for seating.
 More information on campus dining, hours of operation of the Noble Family Dining Hall and 1844 Cafe, and much more can be found here.